-Director of the Division of Microbiology and Infectious Diseases (DMID) at the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH)
+Division of Microbiology and Infectious Diseases (DMID) National Institute of Allergy and Infectious Diseases (NIAID), National Institutes of Health (NIH)

-Prior to joining DMID in 2017, Dr. Erbelding served as deputy director of the Division of AIDS at NIAID, spent 14 years on the faculty of the Johns Hopkins University School of Medicine, in the Division of Infectious Diseases, and was the Director of Clinical Services for the Baltimore City Health Department STD/HIV program.
+Dr. Erbelding is an infectious disease physician by training.
+Prior to joining DMID in 2017, she served as deputy director in the Division of AIDS at NIAID.
+Prior to serving in that role, she spent 14 years on the faculty of the Johns Hopkins University School of Medicine in the Division of Infectious Diseases with a joint appointment in the Epidemiology Department in Bloomberg School of Public Health

 |Declarations of Conflict of Interest|